 Extra expense coverage covers extra expenses to keep your business running after an accident or disaster.
 It is valuable for businesses that need to operate right away after a disaster, or who can move to a temporary location to avoid a shutdown.
 Extra expenses coverage will cover anything beyond your normal day-to-day operating costs.
 This means anything above and beyond repairing your business’s physical property that you would not have incurred without the incident that damaged your business’s property, during the period of restoration.

 For the property and business income components of the Business Owner’s Policy, you have a choice between named perils or open perils coverage.

 - Named perils are specific causes of loss listed in the insurance contract.
-Common named perils include fire, lightning, explosion, theft, vandalism, wind, and burst pipe.
+Common named perils include fire, lightning, explosion, theft, vandalism, severe weather, and burst pipe.
 Perils not listed in the insurance policy will not be covered.